Polarization of Quantum Channels using Clifford-based Channel Combining: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-In this paper, we have shown that, with entanglement assistance, the polarization phenomenon appears at the quantum level with a construction using randomized two-qubit Clifford gates instead of the CNOT gate.
+In this paper, we demonstrated an entanglement assisted polarization phenomenon that happens at the quantum level, and which relies on a channel combining construction using randomized two-qubit Clifford gates instead of the CNOT gate.
 In the case of Pauli channels, we have proven that the quantum polarization is equivalent to a classical polarization for an associated non-binary channel which allows us to have an efficient decoding scheme.
 We also proved a fast polarization property in this case.
 Finally, we presented a quantum polar code chaining construction, for which the required entanglement assistance is negligible with respect to the code length.

-A natural further direction would be to see whether it is possible to achieve quantum polarization without entanglement assistance and also to find an efficient decoding scheme for general quantum channels.